Final: Cache simulation

 - (10 points) Were results uniform across the three programs?
 In which cases did different programs give different conclusions?
 Speculate as to why that may have been true.

 - (10 points) What was the speedup of your final design over the baseline for each trace?
 Use the definition of speedup covered in class.
+(The final design may not be faster for all programs in which case the speed up for that program will be less than 1.)

-Put the answers to these questions in the README.md
+Put the answers to these questions in the README.md file.
+Feel free to use

 markdown to format your answers including